-An eye twitch, or tic, is caused by a nerve in the face not the eye.
+A twitching eye, or tic, is caused by a nerve in the face — not the eye.
 It is very often a response to stress or some other stimulus.
-Twitches usually go away on their own, but persistent tics can be treated by injecting botulism toxin (the brand name is Botox) into the offending muscle.
-Dr. Dubow
+Twitches usually go away on their own, but persistent tics can be treated by injecting botulism toxin (the brand name is Botox) into the offending muscle. — Dr. Dubow

 A: Congenital ptosis is when you are born with a drooping eyelid.
 This can usually be corrected by having plastic surgery to raise the lid.
 It is really important to see a surgeon who has done a number of these procedures and does not overdo the correction, which can cause the eye to become dry and damaged.

 Your eye doctor can help you take care of this problem. — Dr. Dubow

 Q: My blepharitis is still bad, even though I wash my lids with a baby shampoo-soaked cotton ball twice a day, in addition to carefully washing my face at least twice a day and using daily throw-away contact lenses.
 Is there anything else I could do to stop this condition?
 Would LASIK surgery reduce its effect?
 Thanks. — C.M., Rhode Island